svpino/ml.school/README.md

 ### Cleaning up AWS resources

-It's critical to clean up resources as soon as you finish using them to prevent charges from being incurred when using the cloud.
+When you finish using your AWS account, clean up everything to prevent unnecessary charges.

-The command below removes the two CloudFormation stacks we deployed to AWS.
-These stacks are responsible for the majority of resources with associated
+The command below removes two of the CloudFormation stacks we deployed.
+These stacks are responsible for the resources with associated costs:
-costs:

 ```bash
 echo "metaflow mlflow" \
   | xargs -n 1 -I {} aws cloudformation delete-stack --stack-name {}
 ```

-If you aren't planning to return to the program, you can remove the CloudFormation stack configuring your account and permissions.
-These resources do not cost money, so you can keep them around indefinitely if you want:
+If you aren't planning to return to the program, you can also remove the CloudFormation stack configuring your account and permissions.
+Keep in mind that the resources created by this stack do not cost money, so you can keep them around indefinitely if you want:

 ```bash
 aws cloudformation delete-stack --stack-name mlschool